joostvanwollingen/functional-monitoring-workshop/docs/60-Alerts.md

-Todo: Just Grafana alerts at the moment, we can explain you can hook this up to Slack or other tools.

 # Setup Alerts

 Following on the previous exercise we want to generate an [alert](https://grafana.com/docs/alerting/rules/) and send a notification to a Slack channel when the 3rd party service becomes slow again.